Soham-Metha/virex/docs/Instructions/index.md

 Each instruction can have upto 2 operands, each 64-bits in size.

-The operands can be either immediate values.

 !!!
-Example
+Example "The operands can be either immediate values."

     0,1,2,3

-Or they can be constants

 !!!
-Example
+Example "Or they can be constants"

     M,N,O,P

-Or Registers.
+!!!
+Example Or Registers.

+    L0,L1,L2,L3

 ## Registers